ahadb/modern-javascript/general-patterns/README.md

 const norf = `I am an awesome string`;
 ```

-ii.
-Best practices when dealing with longer strings
+6.2 Best practices when dealing with longer strings
 ```javascript
 // a. a string with less than 100 chars const baz = 'This is a string with less than 100 characters and should be written on 1 line without breaks';